AST103/stocks-serverless-pipeline/README.md

 ![Architecture Diagram](architecture-drawing.png)

 # security
-- API key stored as Terraform variable marked sensitive = true
+- API key stored as Terraform variable
 - Never committed to GitHub
 - Each Lambda has its own IAM role with least privilege permissions
 - Ingestion Lambda: write-only to DynamoDB